 How and why did this mistaken belief get started?

-- In young entrepreneurs in start up mode
+- Young entrepreneurs in start-up mode

-For success, see changing direction as:
+For real long-term success, it is better to see changing direction as:

 - The exceptional ability to move without losing momentum

-- The sun rising or light bulbs coming on during effective coaching
+- The sun rising or light bulbs coming on

 From my professional experience to your success,